Agentic AI Governance and Lifecycle Management in Healthcare: Discussion

-This study has several managerial implications for healthcare leaders, as it translates Agentic AI governance into an implementation-ready checklist for enterprise adoption.
+This study has several managerial implications for healthcare leaders, as it translates Agentic AI governance into an implementation-oriented checklist for enterprise adoption.
 The value of UALM is managerial as much as technical: it reframes Agentic AI from a set of disconnected procurements into an operating model that can be standardized across the enterprise.
-CIOs and CISOs gain a repeatable way to register agents, assign accountable owners, enforce permissions, and retire capabilities cleanly with credential revocation, memory freeze, and compliance-grade termination logs to operationalize end-of-life management and reduce the risk of unmanaged agent sprawl.
-Clinical and privacy leadership gain clearer escalation paths and auditable boundaries for PHI access and safety-critical actions.
+The refined maturity model with measurable thresholds enables reliable self-assessment.
+The strict all-KPI advancement rule creates a high bar: only 18–21\% of UALM runs reached Level 2 within six months.
+This suggests that even full-framework adoption may require staged implementation and targeted investment.
+This is by design—the model should identify genuine governance maturity, not provide easy certification.
+Organizations can use the KPI thresholds to identify specific governance gaps (e.g., credential revocation time is often the binding constraint for Level 2 advancement) and prioritize investments accordingly.

+The findings translate into actionable guidance for healthcare CIOs, CISOs, and clinical leaders.
+First, an agent registry alone is insufficient—organizations must invest in the full governance stack to achieve meaningful risk reduction.
+Second, UALM requires sustained organizational commitment; the ramp-up sensitivity analysis shows that stalled adoption erases approximately 80\% of benefits.
+Third, credential revocation and tool-call logging are the highest-leverage investments under the modeled assumptions, as they produce the largest effect sizes across all comparisons.
+Fourth, organizations should plan for non-linear overhead scaling as agent fleets grow as fleets approach several dozen agents, potentially requiring distributed governance architectures for large academic medical centers.